dfoverdx/PokeStreamer-Tools-Docs/docs/setup.md

 `node-sass` relies on `node-gyp` and `node-gyp` is a royal pain in the Butterfree.
-If `npm i` (or later in this tutorial, `build.cmd`) is throwing a fit with a message about `node-sass` or `node-gyp`, you have a few options, any of which may or may not work (because of the Butterfree I just mentioned).
+If `npm i` (or later in this tutorial, `build.cmd`) is throwing a fit with a message about `node-sass` or `node-gyp`, you have a few options, any of which may or may not work (because of the Butterfree I just mentioned).  **After you have tried any of these steps, you must run `build.cmd` again.**

 ---